Bomberry/bomberry.github.io/bomberry-com/content/portfolio/craftmaster.md

     style = "cs-light"
     section = ""
     heading = "The Problem with Problems"
-    text = "The challenge with the logo was to show the relationship of the app ecosystem; user-content, CraftMaster content, MineCraft content, or more familiarly as a <em>block</em>, inside of a <em>structures</em>, as part of your “world.”<br /><br />I sketched out several ideas and then started to prepare illustrations for the team to review.
+    text = "The challenge with the logo was to show the relationship of the app ecosystem; user-content, CraftMaster content, MineCraft content, or more familiarly as a <em>block</em>, inside of a <em>structures</em>, as part of your <em>world</em>.<br /><br />I sketched out several ideas and then started to prepare illustrations for the team to review.
 The idea that resonated was nested cubes, or blocks, that represent the core of the experience.
 Using a silhouette of a cube at an angle, we had a hexagon to use to reinforce symbology.
-This would be the bases of the main logo “bug” and related icons in the application." asset_path = "craftmaster"
+This would be the bases of the main logo <em>bug</em> and related icons in the application." asset_path = "craftmaster"
     image = "Streamlio-BC-Rendering-PlexusUV.png"
     caption = "Rendered comp"